 Before I explain how to get rid of your boss-once and for all, it’s important for you to know that I don’t condone violence.
+I really don’t want you to “whack your boss.”
 Unless…

 I’m kidding…I’m kidding!
 Where’s your sense of humor???

 But if you do want to get rid of your boss-if you’re serious about doing it, read on.
 You’re going to like this.

 “Let evil wait for the day on which it must fall.”

 There I go again.
 Sorry.
 For whatever reason, I can’t seem to help myself lately.

 Why do you want to get rid of your boss?

 - Is it because you’re sick of seeing her make all the money?